jbendtsen/tiny-android-template/readme.md

 ## Usage

+1) Prepare the Kotlin standard library *Only necessary for Kotlin projects*
+- `./kotlin-pre.sh`

-1) Get library packages
+2) Get library packages
 - `./get-packages.sh pkg-list.txt`

-2) Unpack & merge libraries
+3) Unpack & merge libraries
 - `./export-libs.pl`

-3) Build libraries
+4) Build libraries
 - `./link.pl`

-4) Create APK (you will need a KeyStore file for this.
+5) Create APK (you will need a KeyStore file for this.
 See "Notes" for details.)
 - `./make.sh`

-5) Install and run the app on a real device using ADB
+6) Install and run the app on a real device using ADB
 - `./run.sh`

-If your list of libraries change, go to step 2.
+If your list of libraries change, go to step 3.

-If you create or delete (or possibly rename) any resources, go to step 3.
+If you create or delete (or possibly rename) any resources, go to step 4.

 Otherwise, simply running make.sh should be enough to ensure that you have a fresh build.